retaildevcrews/ServicePrincipal/docs/WorkingAgreement.md

 - Kanban Board will be used to track project progress
   - Board columns:
     * **Triage**: All net-new issues/bugs/features need to be created as an issue; things to discuss/notes can be added as a "note"
-    * **Backlog**: Has been refined, triages, and prioritized.
+    * **Backlog**: Has been refined, triaged, and prioritized.
     * **Sprint Backlog**:  Issues that have been committed for the current sprint.
     * **In Progress**: A development team member owns the story or bug and begins work.
-    * **PR Submitted/In Review**: The owner of the story or bug determines the item meets our [Definition of Done](#definition-of-done) and has created a Pull Request.
+    * **PR Submitted/In Review**: The owner of the story or bug determines the item meets our Definition of Done and has created a Pull Request.
 The item will stay in this status through the PR process -- including addressing requested feedback or fixing issues found.
     * **Closed**: The Pull Request/Task has completed, and the work has been committed to the `main` branch of the project repository.
   * Story Board styles:
     * We will style stories or bugs that have been committed to the current sprint so that they may be easily identified from the story board.